Andrea Bacigalupa: Artwork

 Bacigalupa collaborated with the Nambé foundry to produce many of his bronze sculptures.
 He sold smaller figures in his gallery, but he also was commissioned to produce larger bronzes for churches and other public venues.
-Perhaps his best-known work is his award-winning San Francisco de Asis (St. Francis of Assisi) with prairie dog, which sits outside City Hall in Santa Fe, NM.
+Perhaps his best-known work is his award-winning sulpture, San Francisco de Asis, depicting St. Francis of Assisi with prairie dog, which sits outside City Hall in Santa Fe, NM.
 Another publicly displayed bronze is his statue of Santa Maria del Lauro, which was created as a tribute to his mother and his maternal ancestors from Meta di Sorrento.
 The statue now sits in a small piazza in front of the Basilica of Santa Maria del Lauro in Meta di Sorrento, Italy.
 Bacigalupa co-founded the sister city relationship between Santa Fe and Sorrento, which was established in 1995.

 Bacigalupa designed sacred spaces for churches in Kansa, Nebraska, Texas, Colorado, and New Mexico, including St. Laurence Catholic Church in Amarillo, Texas.
 In addition to designing building interiors, he enhanced sacred spaces with crucifixes, processional crosses, baptismal fonts, stations of the cross, doors, stained glass windows, and etched glass panels.